PrestaShop/docs/src/content/1.7/testing/how-to-create-your-own-web-acceptance-tests.md

 #### Functional tests

 The functional campaign is a collection of low level functional tests: the goal is to test each feature of all functionalities.
-We go through all BO page and test everything: filters on tables, searching, modifying data via shortcuts, CRUD (when applicable).
+We go through all BO pages and test everything: filters on tables, searching, modifying data via shortcuts, CRUD (when applicable).

 #### End to end tests (soon)